swaptacular/swpt_accounts/protocol.rst

   successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

+.. [#] Server implementations may disallow incoming transfer for "scheduled for deletion" accounts.

 .. [#] Server implementations MUST first compare the ``signal_ts``
   fields, and only if they are equal, the ``signal_seqnum`` fields